Baby on the way? Congrats! Here are all the best free baby stuff and samples to help you save money and test out new products.

 I think most people have a Boots Advantage Card, but if you don’t, it’s time to get one.

-With the Boots loyalty card, you collect 4 points for every £1 you spend and can go on to redeem the points in store for free shopping
+Usually, with the Boots loyalty card, you collect 3 points for every £1 you spend and can go on to redeem the points in store for free shopping

 There are also free gifts when you’re a member of the Boots Parenting Club.
 You get free gifts at different stages of your baby’s development.
-Right now, they are giving away a free full-size bottle of Aveeno Baby Daily care and Hair Bodywash.
+Right now, they are giving away a free full-size bottle of Aveeno Baby Daily Care 2-in-1 Shampoo and Conditioner.

 Pampers Club – free nappies